axel-ra/point-of-sale-program/README.md

   3. Input the price of the item.
 The suggested format is a number with two decimal places, i.e. 10.00, 0.95.
   4. If you desire to add another item, input the integer number 1, and repeat steps 1-3.
 If you desire to print the receipt, input the integer number 2.

-I am happy to receive suggestions, questions or comments at: ax.alvarenga19@gmail.com .
+For any suggestions, questions or comments, I can be reached at: ax.alvarenga19@gmail.com .

 Thank you!